Tobias-Kohn/PyPPLCompiler/README.md

 # PyPPLCompiler
-A simple compiler to create graphical models out of a subset of Python code.
-This compiler is part of the [Pyfo](https://github.com/bradleygramhansen/pyfo)-project.
+_A simple compiler to create graphical models out of a subset of Python code._ This compiler is part of the [Pyfo](https://github.com/bradleygramhansen/pyfo)-project.
+As the compiler here provides only the frontend to compile a probabilistic program to a graphical model, you might want to use it together a backend to do the actual inference.

 ## Warning